vicmarza/academic-kickstart/content/home/about.md

 +++

-# Please let me introduce myself.
+# Let me introduce myself.

 Born and raised in Santiago, Chile.
 I'm a scientist, probably because I was a curious child (I enjoyed dis/assembling toys and drumming gear just to understand how they work...
 I lost a lot of them of course).
 Also, living in Santiago around the 1990's, I always had an environmental "menace".
 Air pollution stopped me several times from playing, exercising, and enjoying the city.
 Then I learned that several other places in the world suffer from this and other environmental problems.